Autostronomy/AutoProf/README.md

 - ap_isoband_width: The relative size of the isophote bands to sample. flux values will be sampled at +- *ap_isoband_width**R for each radius. default value is 0.025 (float)
 - ap_truncate_evaluation: Stop evaluating new isophotes once two negative flux isophotes have been recorded, presumed to have reached the end of the profile (bool)
 - ap_iso_interpolate_start: Use a bi-cubic spline interpolation for isophotes with semi-major axis less than this number times the PSF (float)
-- ap_extract_mean: use mean instead of median as average flux on an isophote.
-This is better suited to very low S/N data, though it is sensitive to outliers such as foreground stars.
-In the presence of outliers (which is nearly all real-world data) the mean will be biased high. (bool)
+- ap_isoaverage_method: Select the method used to compute the averafge flux along an isophote.
+Choose from 'mean', 'median', and 'mode' where median is the default.
+  			In general, median is fast and robust to a few outliers.
+Mode is slow but robust to more outliers.
+Mean is fast and accurate in low S/N regimes
+			where fluxes take on near integer values, but not robust to outliers.
+The mean should be used along with a mask to remove spurious objects such as foreground stars or galaxies, and should always be used with caution. (string)
 - ap_isoclip: Perform sigma clipping along extracted isophotes.
 Removes flux samples from an isophote that deviate significantly from the median.
 Several iterations of sigma clipping are performed until convergence or *ap_isoclip_iterations* iterations are reached.
 Sigma clipping is a useful substitute for masking objects, though careful masking is better.
 Also an aggressive sigma clip may bias results. (bool)